denseidel/serverless-stack-com/_chapters/what-does-this-guide-cover.md

 <img alt="Completed app mobile screenshot" src="/assets/completed-app-mobile.png" width="432" />

+TODO: Add link to the complete backend and frontend code sample (typecript) after creating it.

 It is a single page application powered by a serverless API written completely in JavaScript.
 Here is the complete source for the [backend]({{ site.backend_github_repo }}) and the [frontend]({{ site.frontend_github_repo }}).
 It is a relatively simple application but we are going to address the following requirements.

 - Should allow users to signup and login to their accounts